-On the occasion of Yang Jiechang’s 60th birthday, a solo exhibition entitled “On Earth as in Heaven” took place at the gallery presenting around 20 works by the artist, from different creative periods.
+On the occasion of Yang Jiechang’s 60th birthday, a solo exhibition entitled “On Earth as in Heaven” took place at the gallery presenting a selection of 20 works by the artist, from different creative periods.